 1. Switch off the TV (or any other visual or audio stimulation) 1hr before bed.
-Even if dosing off in front of the set is your norm it is better to let the mind quieten down and unwind.
-TV can prove an unnecessary stimulus before bed, increasing the time it takes the mind to switch off and the body to fall asleep once in bed.
+Even if dosing off in front of the TV has become your norm it is much better to let the mind quieten down and unwind before bed.
+Audio visual stimulation just before bed can reduce the quality of sleep and increase the time it takes for the mind to switch off and for the body to fall asleep.
 Spending one hour before bed in quite can be one of the best changes you make.

 2. Do not go to bed on an empty stomach.
 The worst thing you can do is go to bed hungry.
 This may result in intermittent waking and an overall poor quality of sleep.
-Aim for a meal with minimal insulin driving carbohydrates and sugars.
+Aim for a meal a few hours before bed but avoid high carbohydrates and sugar foods that can lead to disruption in sleep.

 3. Stretch.
 This is important especially if you are very physically active.
-Stretching is as important as any strength and fitness protocol, but unfortunately a highly neglected part of individual fitness.
-A full body stretching routine will relax the muscles and be another step towards a trouble free sleep.
+Stretching is as important as any strength and fitness protocol but is a highly neglected part of individual fitness.
+A full body stretching routine will relax the muscles and joints and bring you one step closer to better sleep.

 4. Open the windows to ventilate the air in the room.
 This will improve the quality of oxygen in your house/room and help you fall asleep faster as well as deeper.